ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/04-rc/assignment.md

 difficulty: ""
 timelimit: 600
 lab_config:
-  custom_layout: '{"root":{"children":[{"branch":{"size":67,"children":[{"leaf":{"tabs":["vgilav3kazur","ubyi9wpnvjzg","6ebux7uxhpyo"],"activeTabId":"vgilav3kazur","size":72}},{"leaf":{"tabs":["5luf3xjq6izp"],"activeTabId":"5luf3xjq6izp","size":25}}]}},{"leaf":{"tabs":["assignment"],"activeTabId":"assignment","size":31}}],"orientation":"Horizontal"}}'
+  custom_layout: '{"root":{"children":[{"branch":{"size":67,"children":[{"leaf":{"tabs":["vgilav3kazur","ubyi9wpnvjzg","6ebux7uxhpyo"],"activeTabId":"vgilav3kazur","size":82}},{"leaf":{"tabs":["5luf3xjq6izp"],"activeTabId":"5luf3xjq6izp","size":15}}]}},{"leaf":{"tabs":["assignment"],"activeTabId":"assignment","size":31}}],"orientation":"Horizontal"}}'
 enhanced_loading: null
 ---
 Modifying the Collector config to parse specific logs feels awkward.
-Ideally, we would push bespoke parsing configurations to the deployment of the app or service itself.
+Ideally, we could push bespoke parsing configurations to the deployment of the app or service itself.
 Realistically, it is the service which is in the best position to know the nuances of its custom logging pattern.

 Fortunately, on Kubernetes, just such an option exists: the [Receiver Creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/receivercreator/README.md) can be used to dynamically instantiate `file` receivers with a custom configuration driven by the deployment yaml of each service.